CHTC/templates-GPUs/docker/hello_gpu/README.md

 ### Running Hello GPU via Docker

-This is a simple example to pull the [Nvidia CUDA container](https://hub.docker.com/r/nvidia/cuda/) from Dockerhub.
+This is a simple example that uses the [Nvidia CUDA container](https://hub.docker.com/r/nvidia/cuda/) from Dockerhub.

 ### Submit file
 We set the `universe` and the `docker_image` tags to make sure CHTC knows to pull in the right images.

 ```
 universe = docker
 docker_image = nvidia/cuda:10.1-base-ubuntu18.04
 ```

 We require a machine with a modern version of the CUDA driver.
 CUDA drivers are usually backwards compatible.
 So a machine with CUDA Driver version 10.1 should be able to run containers built with older versions of CUDA.
 ```
 Requirements = (Target.CUDADriverVersion >= 10.1)
 ```